 - Look for your specific course number and title and review transfer information

-*Suggestion: Print the page to keep as a reference
+*Suggestion: Print the page to keep as a reference, and take it to your orientation/registration visit.

 However, an official transcript of grades can only be obtained from the University Registrar.
 Upon completion of the course and once grades are posted in the UW-Green Bay Student Information System, you will need to request an official transcript.
 For details on how to request an official transcript, please visit the following website: http://www.uwgb.edu/registrar/transcripts

-Upon completion of the course and once grades are posted in the UW-Green Bay Student Information System, you will need to request an official transcript.
+Upon completion of the course and once grades are posted in the UW-Green Bay Student Information System, you will need to request an official transcript be sent to the college you will be attending.
 For details on how to request an official transcript, please visit the following website: http://www.uwgb.edu/registrar/transcripts

 If you have a disability and wish to discuss accommodations, please contact both your instructor and the CCIHS coordinator to discuss the process.